-- 4. National Grid will recover the Actual Costs incurred when it carries out Design Works and Construction Works, i.e. customers are charged on a cost pass-through basis. - 5.
-Charges reflect the cost of labour, materials, and any other expenses required to carry out the work to the customer's requirements including applicable Lane Rental Charges15.
+National Grid will recover the Actual Costs incurred when it carries out Construction Works in relation to both Non-Standard Design Connections and Standard Design Connections.
+Actual Costs are recovered on a cost pass-through basis.

+- 5. In relation to Standard Design Connections and Non-Standard Design Connections National Grid NTS's Actual Costs will reflect the cost of labour, materials, and any other expenses required to carry out the work to the customer's requirements including applicable Lane Rental Charges.
 Each cost element will carry an appropriate level of overhead. - 6.
 National Grid will calculate Estimated Costs and Actual Costs using: - a) National Grid's fully absorbed direct costs associated with undertaking any works, i.e. including appropriate overhead costs; - b) Individually tendered rates for indirect costs, and - c) Any other costs not included above related to the provision of connection activities. - 7.
-National Grid may carry out work additional to that which is required to meet the requirements of the customer to ensure that it develops the NTS in an economic and efficient manner.
+National Grid may carry out work additional to that which is required to meet the requirements of the customer (in relation to both Standard Design Connections and Non-Standard Design Connections) to ensure that it develops the NTS in an economic and efficient manner.
 Where this occurs, the cost of any additional works will not be charged to the customer. - 8.
 All charges are made subject to the appropriate Standard Conditions of Contract (SCCs), which will be made available on request in respect of specific projects. - 9.
-Bespoke quotations will identify any assumptions that are used in the determination of the Estimated Costs. - 10.
-National Grid will enter into commercial agreements with customers on the basis of Estimated Costs, and will seek an advance payment of these Estimated Costs in accordance with both the relevant commercial agreement and National Grid's prevailing credit policy. - 11.
-However, to ensure that the Actual Costs of the project are recovered as described in paragraph 11 above, when final payment is due, as specified in the relevant commercial agreement, National Grid will compare Actual Costs with Estimated Costs invoiced to date and charge for the additional costs incurred or refund any overpayment, as may be the case.
+Quotations will identify any assumptions that are used in the determination of the Estimated Costs. - National Grid will enter into commercial agreements with customers in relation to Non-Standard Design Connections and Standard Design Connections on the basis of Estimated Costs, and will seek an advance payment of these Estimated Costs in accordance with both the relevant commercial agreement and National Grid's prevailing credit policy. - 11.
+However, to ensure that the Actual Costs of the project are recovered as described in paragraph 4 above, when final payment is due, as specified in the relevant commercial agreement, National Grid will compare Actual Costs with Estimated Costs invoiced to date and charge for the additional costs incurred or refund any overpayment, as may be the case.